How to Test Lithium-Ion Cells Battery Health Testing ProcessPosted on: Sat Nov 26 2022

 If you want to know how to test 18650 cells, you are in the right place.
 Testing cells is one of the most important steps in preparing salvaged 18650 cells for reuse.

-A Quick Overview of The Sorting and Grading Process
+A Quick Overview of The Lithium Health Testing Process

-If you want a quick overview on what the process looks like, these 7 steps are on how to test and grade cells.
-If you are looking for a more in-depth overview on what each step looks like, visit the bottom of the article.
+If you want a quick overview of what the process looks like, these 7 steps are on how to test and grade cells.
+If you are looking for a more in-depth overview of what each step looks like, visit the bottom of the article.

 Step 2: Visual Inspection - Cells are looked over to make sure they are not physically damaged and show no signs of leaks.
 Any cells that show signs of damage are discarded.